ccp-codima/2020-01-21-colchester-workshop/index.md

-This workshop is organised by [CCP-CoDiMa](http://www.codima.ac.uk) (Collaborative Computational Project in the area of Computational Discrete Mathematics, supported by the EPSRC grant EP/M022641/1).
+This workshop is organised by [CCP-CoDiMa](http://www.codima.ac.uk) (Collaborative Computational Project in the area of Computational Discrete Mathematics, supported by the EPSRC grant EP/M022641/1) in collaboration with the Deparmtent of Mathematical Sciences at Essex.